oneHamidreza/Meow-Framework-MVVM/README.md

 ## 📶 REST API : Retrofit + OKHttp + Coroutine + Moshi

-Meow Framework provides for you to call Server REST API actions from Android App with `Retrofit`.
-Creating client connections will be with `OKHttp` and `Moshi` which help us to serialize json responses.
-We replaced `RxJava` with `Coroutine` to multi thread handling.
+Meow Framework provides some tools to call Server REST API actions from Android App with `Retrofit`.
+Creating client connections will be with `OKHttp` . `Moshi` helps us to serialize json responses.
+We replaced `RxJava` with `Coroutine` for multi thread handling.

 ### Create Api that extends `MeowApi`